 bow every other month to discover when that combination becomes playable

 [TODO: update progress with the 500 Series in 2022]

 - Hold each pose for long, slow breath count of 20-60 for most positions

-- Alternating days for rigorous versus light routines
+- Alternating days for some postures

 - Generally only one day per week omits Hatha Yoga

 - Rehab For Better Life: 5 must-do stretching exercises for cellist

 - Instead of both arms on the door frame, try alternating; this was